 Starbucks sous vide egg bites are delicious but the price is a bit high to enjoy with regularity.
 I replicated a make-at-home version using my Instant Pot.
 The moist heat from the pressure cooker mimics the “sous vide” technique perfectly!
 You can enjoy them plain or with a filling of choice.

 Ingredients for Instant Pot Egg Bites

-I assure you don’t need anything else for these Instant Pot sous vide egg bites except optional add-ins in next step.
-And without cottage cheese unlike many recipes out there.
+I assure you don’t need anything else to make egg bites in Instant Pot except optional add-ins in next step.

-- Baking powder: Just like with baked goods, adding baking powder to eggs makes them light and fluffy.
+- Baking powder: Adding baking powder to eggs makes them more light and fluffy.

 - Salt and pepper: For taste.

 - Water: You could use milk, the results will be the same.

 Egg Bites Add-Ins and Toppings